 - Add your salt & pepper and ENJOY!

-I had a failed attempt at cake.
+I had a failed attempt at a cake.
 I could smell a little burning while it was cooking but I intended to simply remove a small layer of the sides/bottom.
-Unfortunately it was not cooked all of the way through and the bottom and sides were horribly burned.
+Unfortunately, it was not cooked all of the ways through and the bottom and sides were horribly burned.
 That is okay: I found two great recipes that I would make again in the process.
 Have you used your rice cooker beyond making rice?
-I think it is a nice option that saves space & has easy clean up in the kitchen!
+I think it is a nice option that saves space & has easy to clean up in the kitchen!